Suppose you deposit money into a savings account, even a high-yield one. In that case, the value of your cash can be quickly eroded by inflation.

 What are some questions that individuals and institutions should ask themselves?

-There are basically three important ones:
+There are three important ones:

 - What is your required return?

-- What is your achievable return?
+- What is your possible return?

 The return you can get from investing is determined by how much the asset is worth and how good you are at investing.

-What is the maximum drop in your principal that you would be willing to tolerate without compromising your long-term goals?
+What is the maximum drop in your principal you would be willing to tolerate without compromising your long-term goals?

 If this keeps happening a lot and in great quantity, the issue will become bigger and bigger.